lokka30/ElementalEconomy/README.md

 An economy provider plugin for SpigotMC servers.

 ## Work in Progress
 This plugin is currently work in progress.
 See the [to-do list](https://trello.com/b/xAVFFEXQ/plugins-to-do-list) if you are interested in what's left to complete.

-This page is currently work in progress, so many of the links will not work.
+This page is currently work in progress, so the SpigotMC links are unavailable.

 ## Welcome!
 Here are some links you might be looking for: